Andy Walker (footballer, born 1965): Media career

 Since his playing retirement, Walker has worked as a pundit for STV on their Scotsport highlights programme, which he became the main presenter of, alongside Grant Stott, due to Jim Delahunt's departure.
 The programme was axed in May 2008, due to increasing competition from BBC Scotland's Sportscene.
 Walker is also writing a column for the Glasgow-based Sunday Mail newspaper.

 In 2007/08, Walker began presenting STV's coverage of the UEFA Champions League, as well the station's UEFA Cup matches, taking over from Jim White.

-Walker now regularly features on Sky Sports as a color commentator for Scottish Premiership and Cup games.
+Walker now regularly features on Sky Sports as a co-commentator for Scottish Premiership and Cup games.
 During the 2015–16 season, Celtic captain Scott Brown criticised Walker, labelling him a "poor man's Gary Neville" in May 2016.

-In 2021, Walker was prohibited from entering both Ibrox Stadium and Celtic Park after he commented live on-air about Rangers' finances and criticized Celtic's decision to send their squad to Dubai for a winter training camp, which resulted in two players testing positive for coronavirus and others being forced into self-isolation.
+In 2021, Walker was prohibited from entering both Ibrox Stadium and Celtic Park after he commented live on-air about Rangers' finances and criticized Celtic's decision to send their squad to Dubai for a winter training camp, which resulted in two players testing positive for COVID-19 and others being forced into self-isolation.